With all the different ways of printing are out there, what is a giclee print?

 A giclee print is typically created on special printers for art that uses pigment-based inks.
 Pigment-based inks can go upwards of 100-200 years without much fading.
 With these types of printers, each color is in its own ink cartridge and there are typically 8-12 separate colors.
-You’ll want to use ink with names like UltraChrome K3 from Epson and LUCIA from Canon as these are some of the most popular pigment-based inks.

-Giclee print vs regular art print?
+A giclee print compared to a regular art print?